SuleymanDemirelKazakhstan/diploma-project-april/README.md

 ## Project
-Our project will make it possible to view and download the list of researcher's publications, and researchers can create their own portfolio, in which a list of publications will automatically appear and researchers add additional information if desired.
+Our project will make possible to view and download the list of researcher's publications, and researchers can create their own portfolio, in which a list of publications will automatically appear and researchers add additional information if desired.

 ## Alternative / Market research
 Alternative sites - scopus, scholar, IEEEXplore.